 The College of Engineering includes the Departments of General, Chemical, Civil, Electrical and Computer, Industrial, and Mechanical Engineering.
-It also includes a Research and Development Center, composed of a Water Resources Institute, and a Technical Information Center.
+It also includes a Research and Development Center, composed of a Water Resources Institute.

-The Department of General Engineering provides and is responsible for the administration of engineering courses taken by students from all departments.
+The Department of General Engineering provides and is responsible for the administration of basic engineering courses taken by students from all departments.